openstack/neutron/doc/source/devref/openvswitch_agent.rst

   platform's point of view discerning which tagged packets are meant to be treated 'transparently' and which ones are meant to be used for demultiplexing (in order to reach the right destination).
-  The outcome might only be predicatble if two layers of vlan tags are stacked up together, making guest support even more crucial for the combined use case.
+  The outcome might only be predictable if two layers of vlan tags are stacked up together, making guest support even more crucial for the combined use case.